15 nights in Vietnam/Cambodia with Halong Bay cruise

 4-star Silk D’Angkor, Siem Reap

-Silk D' Angkor Boutique Hotel is on the main road to the famous Angkor Wat - a UNESCO World Heritage site.
-With its convenient location a few minutes walking distance to National Museum, 1.6km away from downtown area and 8 km to Siem Reap International Airport.
-Hotel features 67 guest rooms, elegantly furnished with rich timber floors, vibrant silk color and stylishly decorated with Khmer traditional fixtures.
-The hotel offers an outdoor pool, 2 restaurants and pool bar.
+Silk D' Angkor Boutique Hotel is on the main road to the famous Angkor Wat temple - a UNESCO World Heritage site.
+With its convenient location, a few minutes walking distance to the National Museum, 1.6km away from the downtown area and 8 km to Siem Reap International Airport, the hotel is perfectly positioned for sightseeing comfortably.
+The resort has 67 guest rooms, elegantly furnished with rich timber floors, vibrant silk color and stylishly decorated with Khmer traditional fixtures.
+The hotel offers an outdoor pool, two restaurants and a pool bar.

 Boutique Calypso Grand, Hanoi

 Hanoi Calypso Hotel offers elegant accommodation in the shopping district of Hanoi's Old Quarter.
-Featuring free Wi-Fi and rooms with computers, it is a 5-minute stroll from Hoan Kiem Lake.
-Decorated in pleasant neutral shades, Calypso Hanoi's stylish air-conditioned rooms are fitted with classic wood furnishings and a flat-screen cable TV.
-An electric kettle and fridge are provided.
-Hanoi Calypso Hotel is a 45-minute drive from Noi Bai International Airport and a 10-minute drive from Hanoi Train Station.
+Featuring free Wi-Fi and rooms with flat-screen TVs, the hotel is just a short distance from Hoan Kiem Lake - a main attraction of Hanoi, as well as Ho Chi Minh Mausoleum.
+Decorated in pleasant neutral shades, Calypso Hanoi's stylish air-conditioned rooms are fitted with classic wood furnishings, and also offer an electric kettle and mini-fridge.
+The hotel is just a 45-minute drive from Noi Bai International Airport and a 10-minute drive from Hanoi Train Station.

 An English speaking guide is available for the duration of the cruise.
-Itinerary includes a visit to Titop Island Sung Sot Cave.
+The itinerary includes a visit to Titop Island Sung Sot Cave.
 Activities available include kayaking, squid fishing, swimming in the bay and a cooking class.
-Guests enjoy free return bus transfers between Hanoi and Halong.
-Halong Bay is a 4-hour drive from Noi Bai Airport, a 1-hour drive from Quang Ninh and a 2-hour drive from Hai Phong.
+Guests can enjoy free return bus transfers between Hanoi and Halong Bay, and the cruise ship.
 Vietnamese cuisine is served at Alova Restaurant while Alova Bar offers a variety of drinks.

 Back To The Offer